paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 xp: 100
 ```

 Welcome to your first coding exercise.
 Below you find the instructions.
 On the right you find example code.
-On the lower right you have the R console in where you can try out code.
+On the lower right you have the R console in which you can try out code.

 Write the solution in the panel to the right, try it out with "Run Code".
 If you think that you found the solution push "Submit answer".

-Before we can start analzying data we have to import it into R. Date may come in many different formats.
+Before we can start analzying data we have to import it into R. Data may come in many different formats.
 Here we deal with the most commonly used data format ***.csv** (_stands for comma separated values_).
 You already know that R comes with different packages that include functions to import data.
 Here we'll work with one of R's basic functions **read.csv()**.
 The function is part of the **utils** package which is preloaded.

 `@instructions`
 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->